SVKruik/Discord-Bots-v1/ReadMe.md

   - Wallet: this is your direct payment method.
 All money earned (for example DR) goes into here.
 The Economy System is not done, so this text about Economy will be expanded.

-### Links
+### Usefull stuff
-Here are some links that are very handy for us, but also maybe for you:
+Here are some links that can come in handy if you are building your bot, or just general usefull links:
   - [Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet): General information about Markdown (language).
   - [More](https://gist.github.com/matthewzring/9f7bbfd102003963f9be7dbcf7d40e51) Markdown information.
   - [Discord](https://discord.gg/gBVFuBqENA) Server for hangout, not dedicated to our Minecraft Server.
   - [Discord](https://discord.gg/VSE75WkgFM) Server for our Minecraft server.
-  - [Aternos](https://aternos.org/:en/): our temporary host.
+  - [Aternos](https://aternos.org/:en/): Our temporary Minecraft host.
 Later we will convert it to [BungeeCord](https://ci.md-5.net/job/BungeeCord/) for better performance.
 We will run it on our own PC.
   - [GitHub](https://github.com/) homepage.
   - [Node.js](https://nodejs.org/en/) allows us to work with the bot.
   - [VSC](https://code.visualstudio.com/) the best code editor for this project.